teksi/wastewater/docs/en/user-guide/How-To/index.rst

 2. Select the **Wastewater Nodes** tab in the Feature Attributes window

-or direct way: Select in layer vw_wastewater_node the node with the i-button
+or in a more direct way: Select the node with the i-button in layer vw_wastewater_node

 3. Expand the part ** additional attributes in special structures**